rencewang/personal-arial/src/content/posts/2018-04-04-the-prestige.md

 ---
-title: The Prestige&#58; Twisted Obsessions
+title: The Prestige&#58; Tale of Obsession
 updated: 2018-04-04 14:16
 year: 2018
 published: true